ryansobol/mango/README.md

 **TIP:** To see a list of all the `rackup` command-line options, use the `--help` option.

-### Generated application structure
+### Generated website structure

-Now that the newly generated Mango application is running, here's how the application is structured.
+Now that the newly generated Mango website is running, here's how the website is structured.

     $ tree /path/to/your/app
     /path/to/your/app